aberlanas/SMX-SOX/Unit06-DomainAdministration/Unit06-Task02-OpenLDAP-02.md

 And the if the Service are OK and enable it at the Startup:

+**WARNING**: If the service is not ok, you must install some packages (the name could be found in the sssd.log), or on the Internet.
+NOT REBOOT until the service is Ok.

 -   `systemctl status sssd`
 -   `systemctl enable sssd`